PiwkaNorbert/CDU_Modpack/README.md

 | `npm run build`           | Build your production site to `./dist/`          |

-This should generate a folder called './dist/' and in this folder you will have all content of the site.
+This should generate a folder called `./dist/` and in this folder you will have all the content of the site.

-Place the content of the './dist/' folder into your `nginx` and it should work
+Place the content of the `./dist/` folder into your `nginx` and it should work

-## How to change the ip of the backend
+## How to change the IP of the backend

-Inside of the project folder, create a text file with the name .env `that should be the file type`.
+Inside the project folder, create a text file with the name .env `that should be the file type`.

 Add `VITE_NODE_ENV = "production"`